 The industry’s worst-kept secret

-The warehouse software systems driving our facilities have never been more advanced.
-We’re using automation, robotics, AI, and enjoying the amazing wonders that technology has brought to the warehouse.
+The systems driving our warehouse or facilities have never been more advanced.
+We’re using automation, robotics, and AI-driven shipping management.
+We’re enjoying the amazing contributions that technology has brought to the warehouse.
 Supply chains are quick to adopt a competitive advantage; but, focusing on how advanced facilities have gotten will often mask an issue as old as the profession itself.

 Did you know 68% of mid-market businesses are struggling to attract talent?

-warehouse-management-systems-labor-managementOver the last 3 years for many, business didn’t slow down; and in fact, it may have increased demand.
+warehouse-management-systems-labor-managementOver the last 3 years for many, business didn’t slow down.
+Demand may have increased.
 You’re dealing with labor shortages and supply issues amid changing customer preferences and erratic demand.
 You need to produce more from the people you’ve got because nobody can find workers.

 How do you make the most of your greatest constrained resource?
 We have a few ideas…